-Orlando Fals Borda asserted that PAR in Latin America and other parts of the global South offered a way to correct the “unequal relations of knowledge” through “stimulating popular knowledges” (1998, p.
+Orlando Fals Borda (at far right in the photo above) asserted that participatory action research (PAR) in Latin America and other parts of the global South offered a way to correct the “unequal relations of knowledge” through “stimulating popular knowledges” (1998, p.
 31).
 Whether coming from South America (Fals Borda, 1979), Africa (Hall, 1992; Swantz, 1996), or India (Tandon, 1982), calls for breaking the knowledge monopoly of the global North were strongly connected with recognition of the value of participatory forms of action research in the global South.

 Among PAR pioneers, knowledge democracy was an effort to break the hold of “intellectual colonialism” (Fals Borda & Mora-Osejo, 2003, p.
 35) rooted in the monopolizing effects of the dominant research paradigm of positivism (Tandon, 1982).
 According to Hall (1992), mobilizing disenfranchised and oppressed peoples required demystifying the social science approach to knowledge production: “We have created an illusion and we have come to believe in it—namely, that only those with sophisticated techniques can create knowledge” (p.
 25).
 Similarly, Fals Borda and Rahman (1991) described support for “knowledge existing as local or indigenous science and wisdom to be advanced by the people’s self-inquiry” (p.
 31) as a basis for achieving equality and democracy.